HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/EKUs in WDAC, App Control for Business, Policies.md

 <br>

-## How to Convert an OID to Hexadecimal Format for WDAC Policies
+## How to Convert an OID to Hexadecimal Format for App Control Policies

-In a WDAC Policy XML file, each EKU must be defined in the `EKUs` node.
+In an App Control Policy XML file, each EKU must be defined in the `EKUs` node.
 For each EKU, there are 3 available attributes, 2 of which are mandatory and 1 is optional.
 The mandatory attributes are `ID` and `Value`, and the optional attribute is `FriendlyName`.

 * The `ID` attribute is a unique identifier for the EKU and should begin with `ID_EKU_`.
 * The `Value` attribute is the hexadecimal representation of the OID of the EKU.